allenkellyimawe/resume/README.md

 - Completed advanced data analytics training in Excel, SQL, Power BI, and Tableau.
 - Worked on real-world projects involving data cleaning and visualization.
 - Executed capstone projects focusing on data-driven decision-making.
+- Integrated learnings from the **Accenture North America Data Analytics and Visualization** and **PwC Switzerland Power BI Job Simulations** to deliver comprehensive business insights and strategies.
+- Cleaned, modeled, and analyzed large datasets to uncover actionable insights and inform strategic decisions.
+- Created dynamic Power BI dashboards that effectively conveyed KPIs and provided data-driven recommendations for client and internal stakeholders.
+- Demonstrated strong communication skills by preparing PowerPoint presentations and delivering video briefings to present complex data clearly and effectively.

 #### **FRANKLEAR RESOURCES**